flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 Some of them have slightly different interface and semantics.
 These slightly different functions always start with "fm." to indicate that they are actually FlashR functions.
 In the future, we will provide implementations with exactly the same interface and semantics as the original R functions.

-* `fm.table`: builds a contingency table of the counts of unique elements in the input vector.
+* `fm.table`: similar to [`table`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/table.html) in R, builds a contingency table of the counts of unique elements in the input vector.
 It currently only works for FlashR vectors and factor vectors.
 It outputs a list with two FlashR vectors: `val` and `Freq`. `val` contains the unique values in the input vector and `Freq` contains the counts of the unique values.

 ## Generalized operations